RaphaelBRodrigues/rabbitmq-nodejs-exemple/README.md

 * Start the docker containers
   * `docker-compose up`

-* Use the `rest.http` file to send a request to the product application
+* Use the `rest.http` file to send a request to producer application

 ## Acessing the Panel
   * Enters in the panel using a browser